p0nyo/treysontsen.com/README.md

 # Description

-Work in progress.

-A personal website where I showcase my coding journey and projects.
+Welcome to my personal website where I showcase my coding journey and projects!

-You can find the deployed site [here.](https://www.treysontsen.com)
+You can find the deployed site [here.](https://www.treysontsen.com) (Still a work in progress.)

 Technologies used:
 - Next.js